developer-portal/content/tools/docker/compose.md

 ### Docker

-This guide expects that you have docker engine installed, configured and running (if your user is not able to reach docker, prefix all `docker` commands with `sudo `; for more information see section docker of this site).
+This guide expects that you have docker engine installed, configured and running (for more information see section docker of this site).

 ### Images